MetPhoto/Job-application-tracking-dataase/README.md

 - Debug mode - set `debug` to 1 in the `config` table to provide some additional information messages, there is no GUI for this.
 Note: the `Portal` link (see notes below) in the top left will turn red when debug is active.
 - Add an activity associated with an application.
 - Add a CV, a stored item when creating a job application.
-- Add a file, could be a PDF of a job description.
+- Add a file to an application, could be a PDF of a job description.
 - Add a report, a basic GUI for creating new user reports.
 There is no way to edit existing reports.
 - Add an alarm to a job application, for example to remind you to follow up on an application.
 - Search function, basic.